Bateleur: Interspecific predatory relationships

 It is uncommon-to-rare but not unprecedented that bateleurs may prey on other raptors.
 Bateleurs have been documented preying on black-winged kites (Elanus caeruleus), wintering lesser spotted eagles (Clanga pomarina), gabar goshawks (Micronisus gabar), barn owls (Tyto alba), spotted eagle-owls (Bubo africanus) and peregrine falcons (Falco peregrinus).
 Additionally, they were considered a likely potential predator upon nestlings of the white-backed vulture.
 Certainly the most impressive instance of intraguild predation documented as committed by bateleurs is when one was seen killing an adult Verreaux's eagle owl (Bubo lacteus), a formidable top predator among owls and possibly the largest avian prey ever reported for a bateleur.
-The predators of mature bateleurs themselves are not well-documented and in fact Verreaux's eagle owls may the only species verified to repeatedly prey upon bateleurs, but this is probably due to rare predator identification at bateleur nests.
+The predators of mature bateleurs themselves are not well-documented and in fact, Verreaux's eagle owls may the only species verified to repeatedly prey upon bateleurs, but this is probably due to rare predator identification at bateleur nests.
 Bateleurs are usually considered apex predators.
-Bateleur nestlings, especially due to mixed to limited nest defense and frequent abandonment by parent bateleurs, are presumed to be vulnerable to a huge range of predators although very few are properly identified.
+By contrast, bateleur nestlings are vulnerable to predation compared to other raptors.
+Though adult bateleurs can simply leave the nest or crouch below the nest rim to reduce nest detectability to many predators, they can be very aggressive toward conspecifics as well as other raptors, and occasionally human intruders.
+However, due to their unique foraging mode which takes them far from the nest for long periods of the day, the physical defense is largely unable.
+Thus, chicks are presumed to be vulnerable to a huge range of predators although very few are properly identified.
 Based on other eagles in Africa, these are likely to include various sizes of mammalian carnivores, snakes, monitors and various birds of prey, including even perhaps much smaller species and vultures due to the long periods bateleur eaglets are left unprotected.
+An unprecedented instance of a leopard catching an adult Bateleur was filmed in Botswana.